nationalarchives/design-system/src/styles/icons/index.md

 ## Brand icons

-TNA Frontend doesn't include [Font Awesome brand icons](https://fontawesome.com/search?o=r&m=free&f=brands) by default.
+TNA Frontend doesn’t include [Font Awesome brand icons](https://fontawesome.com/search?o=r&m=free&f=brands) by default.
 If you include them in you application then you can use the `brandIcon` property of buttons to add a brand icon.

 Use brand icons to add visual information to external site links.
 Keep the brand icon on the left of the button.